momentarypause/COVID_Death_Analysis/README.md

 We chose to collect a large sample of records from the CDC and then drop any with NANs or values of "Unknown", "Missing", or "NA".
 Subsequent investigation with different samples of 1000 records showed anywhere from 1.5% - 3.3% of the records in a given dataset could remain post-cull.
 The code was adjusted to pull a total of 250,000 records from the API call as a precaution.

 As a group we all thought this topic of missing data, removing records, etc. was a fascinating topic and one we wanted more time to investigate, but felt it was probably outside the project's scope.
-We are interested in if/how our data collection method could skew our data.
+We were interested in if/how our data collection method could skew our data.
 Are we doing everything properly with this approach, or is this level of record removal too much?
 This is the first "real world" scenario we've encountered, but we didn't imagine so much missing information!